taylorjdawson/Content/projects/Plasma MVP/JavaScript/Get Transaction/task.md

 Let's write a helper function that will take an ecoded UTXO ID and return us a transaction.

-1. Define a `getTransaction` function with an integer [encoded UTXO ID](?tab=details&scroll=Encoded%20UTXO%20ID) as it's only argument.
+1. Within our `PlasmaChain` class, define a `getTransaction` function with an integer [encoded UTXO ID](?tab=details&scroll=Encoded%20UTXO%20ID) as it's only argument.

 2. Decode the `utxoId` from it's integer value to get the `blockNumber`, `transactionIndex` and `outputIndex`